-- Heat a skillet over your campfire or camp stove over medium low heat.
-Add a teaspoon of ghee to the skillet and swirl to coat the pan.
-Pour ⅓ cup of the pancake batter into the center of the skillet and scatter some of the banana slices and blueberries on top. and cook for a few minutes until the top begins to bubble and the sides are set (about 2-3 minutes).
-Using a spatula, flip the pancake and cook the other side until golden.
+- Heat a non-stick skillet on your camp stove over medium low heat.
+Add one tablespoon of coconut oil to the skillet and swirl to coat the pan.
+Place a few banana slices in the pan, then cover with ¼ cup of batter per pancake and sprinkle some blueberries onto each pancake.
+Cook for a few minutes until the tops begin to bubble and the sides are set, two or three minutes.
+Using a spatula, flip the pancakes and cook the other side until golden.

-- Repeat with the rest of the batter, adding 1 teaspoon ghee into the pan for each pancake as needed.
+- Repeat with the rest of the batter, adding additional coconut oil into the pan as needed.

 - To serve, stack the pancakes and top with maple syrup, jam, butter, or honey.

 If you’re looking for the perfect gift for a camper, hiker, or outdoors-loving person on your list, you’ve hit the jackpot!
 We have a gift guide for everyone, so take a look and find the perfect gift.